lebrand2009/coinpal_advanced_php_sdk/README.md

 **TESTING :**
 Grab a copy to your server and visit https://yourdomain.com/coinpalsetup.php

 You can place the files in any directory other than your root.
-Just keep the file coinpalsetup.php one dir level up from the lib dir.
+Just keep the file coinpalsetup.php one level up from the lib directory.

 -----